 In the AEAD inverse transformation process, the data fields shall be applied as in Table 9-5.
 For frames

 other than Compact frames, the MHR is as defined in 7.2.
-For secure Compact frames, the MHR as used in Table 9-5, is defined as the right-concatenation of the Frame Type field, the Compact Frame ID field, the RPA Hash field and, if present, the RPA Prand field.
+For secure Compact frames, the MHR as used in Table 9-5, is defined as the right-concatenation of the Frame Type field, the Compact Frame ID field, the Security Control field, the RPA Hash field and, if present, the RPA Prand field, and the Message Control field.

 NOTE—For frames other than Compact frames, the MHR contains the Auxiliary Security Header field, as defined in